What is the Registration Agreement?

 Can I pick-up my refund?

-We no longer process refund checks.
-Refunds are delivered to students via BankMobile according to your refund preference when you activate your BankMobile account.
+Refunds are delivered to students via BankMobile according to your refund preference you chose at refundselection.com.
 We use a third party service who will allow you to choose the delivery of your refund.
-Go to bankmobiledisbursements.com/refundchoices.
+Go to bankmobiledisbursements.com/how-it-works/ for more information.

 Can you tell me how much my refund is for?